 Volunteer

 Little Portion Farm depends greatly on the generous support of volunteers, both on and off the farm.
-There are a variety of tasks that volunteers may engage in, including planting, weeding, harvesting, washing, packing, and delivering food.
-In general, you do not need extensive farming or gardening knowledge to be helpful!
+There are a variety of tasks that volunteers may engage in, including planting, weeding, harvesting, washing, and packing food for pick up.
+You do not need farming or gardening knowledge to be helpful!
 Come serve and enjoy the outdoors, learn about sustainable farming, and help us carry out our mission to care for the poor and protect creation!

 If you are interested in bringing a group of volunteers, please see our page on Volunteer Groups